faceyspacey/nucleus/README.md

 * To evaluate code, make a selection and right click the editor--you will see an "Evaluate in Application!" option.

+* Don't forget the Nucleus menu in the top bar!

 ## HOW TO HACK IT